OAAS-BEAR/nlp_ner_chinese/README.md

 I  collected a vast amount of training data from the different sources on the internet,including Weibo,[icwb2](http://sighan.cs.uchicago.edu/bakeoff2005/).
 You can find the training data in data/train.txt

-The state-of-art model  is trained on GPU A100, and tested on data set data/test.txt.you can find the model architecture in file model.py.
+The state-of-art model  is trained on GPU A100, and tested on dataset data/test.txt. you can find the model architecture in file model.py.
 Any question please contact 1147182925@qq.com(Qunli Li)